happytunesai/EZ-SST-Logger-GUI/README.md

     ```
 ---

-## Development & Contributions

-If you want to contribute to the development:

--   Fork the repository.
--   Create a new branch (`feature/new_feature`).
--   Ensure all dependencies and functions are integrated into the existing configuration.
--   Submit a pull request – we appreciate your feedback!

----

 ## Known Issues and TODOs

 -   **Audio Buffering Logic Optimization:** Further adjustments for better silence detection are planned.